 An MRI of her neck revealed a disc protrusion (herniation) which indented on the ventral (spinal) cord.
 She also had multilevel disc bulges.
 The chiropractor stated that she should meet with an orthopedic doctor to discuss having surgery.

 Her daughter and mother was also in her car.
 We settled her daughter’s car crash claim for $10,000.
-We are attempting to resolve her mother’s claim but may file a personal injury lawsuit should Progressive’s offer be unreasonable.
+We also settled her mother’s claim without a car accident lawsuit.
 (M.D.)

 For a bicyclist who sustained lacerations to her chin and required several staples in her abdomen when a driver (insured by State Farm) hit her.
 The police officer did not issue a ticket because he felt that my client, the bike rider, and the other driver were at fault.